-- the FUNCTIONAL EARTHING circuit shall be separated from parts at HAZARDOUS VOLTAGES in the equipment by either:

-• DOUBLE INSULATION OF REINFORCED INSULATION; OF
+- the FUNCTIONAL EARTHING circuit shall be separated from parts at HAZARDOUS VOLTAGES in the equipment by either: - DOUBLE INSULATION or REINFORCED INSULATION; or is permitted; and

-• a protectively earthed screen or another protectively earthed conductive part, separated from parts at HAZARDOUS VOLTAGES by at least BASIC INSULATION; and

-- it is permitted to connect the FUNCTIONAL EARTHING circuit to a protective earth terminal or to a protective bonding conductor; and
+- a protectively earthed screen or another protectively earthed conductive part, separated from parts at HAZARDOUS VOLTAGES by at least BASIC INSULATION; and - it is permitted to connect the FUNCTIONAL EARTHING circuit to a protective earth terminal or to a PROTECTIVE BONDING CONDUCTOR; and - wiring terminals to be used only for FUNCTIONAL EARTHING shall not be marked by the symbol

-- wiring terminals to be used only for FUNCTIONAL EARTHING shall not be marked by the symbol $\pm$ (60417-1-IEC-5017) or by the symbol $\oplus$ (60417-1-IEC-5019), except that, where a wiring terminal is provided on a component (for example, a terminal block) or subassembly, the symbol $\pm$ is permitted; and in a power supply cord where a conductor having green-and-yellow insulation is used only to provide a FUNCTIONAL EARTHING connection;
+(60417-1-IEC-5017) or by the symbol (60417-1-IEC-5019), except that, where a wiring terminal is provided on a component (for example, a terminal block) or subassembly, the symbol

-NOTE Other markings such as one of the symbols, $\triangleq$ (60417-1-IEC-5018) or $\downarrow$ (60417-1-IEC-5020), if appropriate, are permitted.
+NOTE - Other markings such as one of the symbols, (60417-1-IEC-5018) or (60417-1-IEC-5020), if appropriate, are permitted.

-- for internal FUNCTIONAL EARTHING conductors, the colour combination green-and-yellow shall not be used except in multipurpose preassembled components (for example, multi-conductor cables or EMC filters); and

-• the equipment shall not be marked with the symbol (60417-1-IEC-5172); and

-• there are no requirements other than those in 3.1.9 regarding the termination of this conductor at the equipment end.
+- for internal FUNCTIONAL EARTHING conductors, the colour combination green-and-yellow shall not be used except in multipurpose preassembled components (for example, multi-conductor cables or EMC filters); and - in a power supply cord where a conductor having green-and-yellow insulation is used only to provide a FUNCTIONAL EARTHING connection; - the equipment shall not be marked with the symbol ☐ (60417-1-IEC-5172); and - there are no requirements other than those in 3.1.9 regarding the termination of this conductor at the equipment end.